Valerie

 created fibrin-bonded nests that occluded small blood vessels throughout her

-scan was grossly abnormal.
+was grossly abnormal.

 In late 2020 she